zamazan4ik/awesome-pgo/article/article.md

 Today machine-learning (ML) things are popular, and they are popular for a reason - in many cases, they work great!
 So it's natural to have an idea about using ML somehow in the compilers.

 One of the ideas is MLGO: a Machine Learning Guided Compiler Optimizations Framework ([paper](https://arxiv.org/pdf/2101.04808.pdf), [GitHub](https://github.com/google/ml-compiler-opt)).
 The idea is simple - try to use machine-learning-driven decisions in some optimizations in the compiler.
-Every modern compiler already has some kind of "implicit performance model" about the code: a bunch of heuristics for splitting hot/cold code, multiple semi-hidden inline thresholds (like [this](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L82) from LLVM), etc. All these numbers are appeared in compiler throught years of compilers optimizations - but this doesn't make all these hardcoded constants the best possible values in for every program!
+Every modern compiler already has some kind of "implicit performance model" about the code: a bunch of heuristics for splitting hot/cold code, multiple semi-hidden inline thresholds (like [this](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L82) from LLVM), etc. All these numbers have appeared in compiler through years of compiler optimizations - but this doesn't make all these hardcoded constants the best possible values in for every program!
 MLGO project tries to replace such hardcoded places in LLVM with something more flexible and twekable - with a ML model.
-E.g. MLGO uses Tensorflow-based neural network to perform better inlining decisions (see paper for more details).
-The work is still in early stages but looks promising.
+E.g. MLGO uses a Tensorflow-based neural network to perform better inlining decisions (see paper for more details).
+The work is still in the early stages but looks promising.
 LLVM is not alone here - Intel® oneAPI DPC++/C++ Compiler has similar `-fprofile-ml-use` [option](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2023-2/fprofile-ml-use.html).

 Even if right now the options above look quite unstable (they are) I still think we will get more and more ML-driven tools around us, and compilers are not something special here.
 PGO and ML-based compilers have a common thing - they both need some kind of runtime profile of the application to perform better optimization decisions.
 I can expect that in the future we will see some hybrids between PGO and ML approaches.
 There are semi-academic projects like [CompilerGym](https://github.com/facebookresearch/CompilerGym) with an aim to help with implementing and testing ML-based approaches for compiler problems.
 Already [there are](https://llvm.org/devmtg/2024-03/#talk4) some talks from LLVM dev meetings about expanding ML usage.

 ### OCOLOS: Online COde Layout OptimizationS

 PGO and PLO still have one limitation - there is a lag between profile collection and applying optimizations based on this profile.
-Usually we need to collect a profile, transfer it to a build machine, enrich the profile with symbols, recompile our application with the profile, deploy new build to a production environment... sounds pretty tough (especially if it's not CI-automated).
+Usually, we need to collect a profile, transfer it to a build machine, enrich the profile with symbols, recompile our application with the profile, and deploy new build to a production environment... sounds pretty tough (especially if it's not CI-automated).

-What if we have a tool, that rebuilds our native application on-the-fly based on the current runtime?
+What if we have a tool, that rebuilds our native application on the fly based on the current runtime?
 Just like JIT but for our usual AoT application.
-It's exactly what OCOLOS ([paper](https://people.ucsc.edu/~hlitz/papers/ocolos.pdf)) does: collect profiles directly on the production environment, and just in place rebuilds your software in a hot-reload manner.
+It's exactly what OCOLOS ([paper](https://people.ucsc.edu/~hlitz/papers/ocolos.pdf)) does: collect profiles directly on the production environment, and just in place rebuild your software in a hot-reload manner.
 Sounds pretty interesting but do not forget - it's just a paper!
 Every paper is far away from the production-ready quality.
 So if you think about deploying this tool to something critical - be ready for bugs and other academic stuff.

 ### PGO for algorithms and data structures

-What if we expand the idea of tracking runtime profile for an application to its other parts?
-With more advanced profiling, we can try to gather the information about most common access patterns for containers inside the application, most common memory allocation patterns, and based on this information we can give at least recommendations to developers about the most efficient data structures and memory allocators in certain situations.
+What if we expand the idea of tracking the runtime profile for an application to its other parts?
+With more advanced profiling, we can try to gather the information about most common access patterns for containers inside the application, the most common memory allocation patterns, and based on this information we can give at least recommendations to developers about the most efficient data structures and memory allocators in certain situations.
 Right now similar optimizations can be done only manually.
 However, at least for me expanding PGO in this direction sounds completely sane.

-I understand that implementing such approach on the production-grade quality level will not be an easy task due to various problems - but we can dream at least.
+I understand that implementing such an approach on the production-grade quality level will not be an easy task due to various problems - but we can dream at least.
 Similar works are already available in some ecosystems - check [Chameleon](https://dl.acm.org/doi/10.1145/1543135.1542522) project for Java.
 We can get something similar for other ecosystems as well.

 ## Awesome PGO people